Adobe Express vs Canva (2023) — Which is Better?

 In both tools, you’ll find projects, brand tools and scheduling features conveniently placed in a left-hand side ‘sticky’ menu that remains in place as you scroll the page.

-The Canva interface.
+The Canva editor interface.

 The Canva interface

-The 'quick action' menu in Adobe Express.
+The 'quick actions' menu in Adobe Express.

-The ‘quick action’ menu in Adobe Express
+The ‘quick actions’ menu in Adobe Express

 Both platforms provide a very straightforward ‘drag-and-drop’ editing experience: templates, photos and design elements can be applied or added from the left of the screen, while your design work takes place on the right.